 BT price rises

 BT increases its monthly prices for almost all customers annually in the Spring.
-The amount it hikes broadband bills by is the rate of CPI announced each January, plus an additional 3.9%.
+The amount it hikes broadband bills by has historically been the rate of CPI announced each January, plus an additional 3.9%.
 And it doesn’t let you leave your contract as a result of these increases.

 This has led to a bit of a sting in 2024, with the CPI rate at 4%.
 As a result, BT raised our prices by 7.9%, which was a monthly increase of around £2.50 on our package.